 On the other side, however, since these are large healthcare systems, the contracting process is challenging.
-The lead time to sign a contract with one of the national healthcare system is very long.
+The lead time to sign a contract with one of the national healthcare systems is very long.
 So, that results in an extended sales cycle.

 Each area has its pros and cons.

 You are having a dialogue with investors.
-What are the US investors like relative to, I don’t even know if you are speaking to investors here, European investors?
+What are the US investors like relative to?
+I don’t even know if you are speaking to investors here, European investors?

 We have spoken to both, and actually, we have both kinds of investors on our cap table.
 An investor group led our seed round in the US called Good Growth Capital.
 They invest in every stage startup that has a substantial scientific component.
-We have the participation of a seed group in Barcelona, called Nina Capital.
+We have the participation of a seed group in Barcelona called Nina Capital.
 They invest particularly in digital health startups with European entrepreneurs.

 Generally speaking, in the US, investors are willing to take more risks than those in Europe.
 They are eager to go with early-stage startups.
 Often, they invest when there is no revenue yet.

 I think that Europe is more conservative.
 Typically, investors in Europe want to see commercial traction already and only want to invest when making sales.
 This is my impression.
 They want to get in the game once you are much further along the road.
-I think it is a little bit more challenging to raise capital.
+So I think it is a little bit more challenging to raise capital.

-To a certain degree, the COVID pandemic has impeded our efforts because we haven’t been able to start our clinical studies and get a testable device to patients.
+To a certain degree, the COVID pandemic has impeded our efforts because we haven’t been able to start our clinical studies and get a testable device for patients.
 But, it has accelerated the trend of moving all the health care to remote monitoring and the home setting.
 The regulatory and reimbursement bodies are putting much more emphasis on all of those trends.
 This works to our advantage.